google-parfait/tensorflow-federated/tensorflow_federated/examples/personalization/README.md

 ## Personalization Strategies

-A personalization strategy is a `tf.function`-decorated function that takes a `tff.learning.Model`, an unbatched `tf.data.Dataset` for train, an unbatched `tf.data.Dataset` for test, and an extra `context` object, trains a personalized model, and returns the evaluation metrics.
+A personalization strategy is a `tf.function`-decorated function that takes a `tff.learning.models.VariableModel`, an unbatched `tf.data.Dataset` for train, an unbatched `tf.data.Dataset` for test, and an extra `context` object, trains a personalized model, and returns the evaluation metrics.
 Users can define whatever personalization strategies they like.
 An example of fine-tuning based personalization strategy is given by `build_personalize_fn` in [`p13n_utils`](https://github.com/tensorflow/federated/blob/main/tensorflow_federated/examples/personalization/p13n_utils.py).